YourlocalJay/AIQLeads/docs/MVP_Overview.md

 ---

 ## Conclusion
-The AIQLeads MVP is a scalable, AI-driven solution for real estate professionals, designed to maximize lead quality, reduce time-to-purchase, and improve decision-making through actionable insights and advanced analytics.
+The AIQLeads MVP is a scalable, AI-driven solution for real estate professionals, designed to maximize lead quality, reduce time-to-purchase, and improve decision-making through actionable insights and advanced analytics